sheadawson/silverstripe-select2/README.md

 ## AjaxSelect2Field

 The AjaxSelect2Field is a dropdown field that makes use of the ajax result loading and infinite scroll features of select2.
 This is really useful when you need to offer users a way of choosing an object from a list of hundreds or thousands of records that would either break or make standard dropdown/select fields slow and heavy to load.
+Note that this does not currently work with multiple selection.
+PR welcome ;)

 ### Usage